notmuhammad/documentation/content/applications/websites/ecommerce/checkout_payment_shipping/shipping.rst

    <../../../inventory_and_mrp/inventory/shipping_receiving/setup_configuration/third_party_shipper>`

 .. important::
-   The field used to define additional fees **must** be filled **in your third-party shipping provider account**, even if you do not plan to charge customers any additional fee.
+   The field used to define additional fees **must** be filled **in your third-party delivery provider account**, even if you do not plan to charge customers any additional fee.
 If you do not want to apply a fee, enter `0`.
-If the field is left empty, the delivery price cannot be calculated, and an error message prompts the customer to select an alternative shipping method.
+If the field is left empty, the delivery price cannot be calculated, and an error message prompts the customer to select an alternative delivery method.

 Margin on delivery rate
 -----------------------